PREPARE & APPLY

-Pathway 2: At least 12 months of experience conducting medication histories and/or similar experiences of patient-focused communication (such as intake of new patients/prescriptions and answering patient questions).
+Pathway 2: At least 12 months of full-time experience conducting medication histories and/or similar experiences of patient-focused communication (such as intake of new patients/prescriptions and answering patient questions).*

 One of the eligibility pathways for this certificate program includes completing a PTCB- Recognized Medication History Education/Training Program.
 PTCB Recognized Education/Training Programs meet the curriculum requirements as documented by PTCB.

 View a list of PTCB-Recognized Education/Training Programs for the Medication History Certificate.

 Please note that additional PTCB-Recognized Education/Training Programs for Medication History will be added to the list as they become available.

-The cost to apply for the Medication History Certificate is $89.
+The fee to apply for this certificate exam is $89.